jasonhemann/21FA-CS3800/syllabus.md

 These groups are not fixed; you should feel free to adjust them to your own need and benefit on a per-week basis.
-If you find that your group is no longer able to work effectively together or that not everyone can equally participate, please bring this to your lab instructor's attention.
-Your lab instructor may have suggestions about how to improve your group cohesion, or may use the staff privilege to reallocate group members.
+If you find that your group is no longer able to work effectively together or that not everyone can equally participate, please bring this to your grader's attention.
+Your grader and/or instructor may have suggestions about how to improve your group cohesion, or may use the staff privilege to reallocate group members.